 “Price is what you pay.
 Value is what you get.” – Warren Buffet

-In this time of inflation affecting everything we do, it’s easy to get distracted by prices, wondering if it’s really worth it still.
-It’s easy to lose track of the true value of things when all we can think about is whether or not we can afford them.
+Everywhere we look these days, prices are rising and affecting our every buying decision.
+When you are making decisions about your business and how to grow your business, it can be easy to get distracted by the numbers and prices, rather than wondering if it’s really worth it.
+It’s easy to lose track of the true value of things when all you can think about is whether or not you can afford it.

 How can you decide what’s still worth it and what isn’t?
-Whether you are purchasing products or services, setting the prices for those products or services, or even just working towards a specific dream and pondering the price tag along the way, you’ll have to decide for yourself.
+Unfortunately, you’ll have to decide for yourself, whether you are purchasing products or services, setting the prices for those products/services, or even just working towards a specific dream and pondering the price tag in the way.

-Value is a rather subjective word, in its many denotations, but the essence of it implies importance, worth, usefulness, benefits, or even a fair return or equivalent in goods, services, or money for something exchanged.
+Value is a rather subjective word, but the essence of it implies importance, worth, usefulness, benefits, or a fair return/equivalent exchange of goods, services, or money.

-When you know that you are selling value, the price tag won’t matter.
+When you know that you are selling something of value, the price tag won’t matter.
 Clients or customers will want it, no matter what the cost.
-Ask yourself: